Skip to content

 Obesity and My Heart: the Connection

 Obesity and my heart, so what is the connection?
 Everybody agrees controlling your weight is often a challenge; it is seldom easy.
-Most people do agree, however, that the whole issue of being overweight, or obese, is far from rocket science.
+Most people do agree, however, that the whole issue of being overweight or obese is far from rocket science.
 But it affects literally millions of people, men and women, both old and increasingly young.
-It’s described as a health time bomb, waiting to explode.
+It’s described as a health time bomb waiting to explode.

 obesity and the heart

 Obesity is basic stuff.
-Recently, researchers asked a large group of ten-year-old children to think about how they would help the fat lady in the picture to lose weight and regain her health.
+Recently, researchers asked a large group of ten-year-old children to think about how they would help the fat lady in the picture below to lose weight and regain her health.
 A few hours later, they delivered a universal answer: take her food away!
-Quite amazing really, isn’t it?
+Quite amazing, really, isn’t it?
 It almost seemed like the kids had been on a medical training course about the established and proven benefits of ‘fasting’.

 obesity and the heart

 So, we all know how obesity takes hold of our lives.
 It really is very basic stuff.
-Firstly, you take energy (fuel) into your body, by consuming food or drink.
+Firstly, you take energy (fuel) into your body by consuming food or drink.
 Secondly, you burn off that energy (fuel) by thermogenics.
-This is achieved by movement, either physical movement, or the amount of energy you expend per day with your basic metabolic rate.
+This is achieved by movement, either physical movement or the amount of energy you expend per day with your basic metabolic rate.
 This is the energy you burn just by living and breathing.

 obesity and the heart